Two expedition-affiliated Master’s degree students successfully defended their theses at Novosibirsk State University:

 Dr. Pavel Yu.
 Pavlov, Institute of language, literature and history, Ural Branch of RAS, Komi

 University of Arizona Regents’ Professor Emeritus John W. Olsen has worked with the Institute of Archaeology and Ethnography SB RAS since 1995.
 The Joint Mongolian-Russian-American Archaeological Expedition that he co-directs celebrated its 25th anniversary in 2020.
-The Expedition investigated Tsagaan Agui Cave and Chikhen Agui Rockshelter, the Chikhen-2 site, and discovered the Tolbor Valley’s high concentration of Initial & Early Upper Paleolithic sites and numerous localities with surface material.
+The Expedition has investigated Tsagaan Agui Cave and Chikhen Agui Rockshelter, the Chikhen-2 site, and discovered the Tolbor Valley’s high concentration of Initial & Early Upper Paleolithic sites and numerous localities with surface material.
 Currently this Expedition works in the Orkhon Valley and the Gobi Desert.

 John is not only the co-director of our trilateral expedition, he also has long-established relationships with the Novosibirsk scientific community in general.
-He taught two courses at Novosibirsk State University during the spring semester of 2018: “Principles of Archaeology” (a lecture course) for post-baccalaureate students and “Reading Archaeology” (a seminar) for undergraduates.
+He taught two courses as a visiting faculty member at Novosibirsk State University during the spring semester, 2018: Principles of Archaeology (a lecture course) for undergraduates and Reading Archaeology (a seminar) for post-baccalaureate students.

 k